zameena25/zameena25/README.md

 ### About Me

-I'm a cybersecurity student who got hooked on the idea that defense is more interesting than offense — figuring out *how* systems get broken so I can help make sure they don't.
+I'm a cybersecurity student who got hooked on the idea that defense is more interesting than offense, figuring out *how* systems get broken so I can help make sure they don't.
 Somewhere along the way DevSecOps pulled me in too, because I like the idea of security living inside the build process instead of being bolted on at the end.

 - 🎓 Studying networking and cybersecurity, currently juggling coursework alongside my capstone
 - 🔭 Right now I'm deep in **[NovaSphere](https://github.com/zameena25/Final-Year-Project)** - my final-year project, a Ransomware & Insider Threat Detection and Prevention System